pangers/Intelligence-iOS-Framework/README.md

 Note: Developers are responsible for ensuring the callbacks are executed on the correct thread, i.e. anything related to the UI will need to be dispatched on the main thread.

+In addition to the errors specified by each individual module, you may also get one of the following errors if the request fails:

+* RequestError.AccessDeniedError: Unable to call particular method, your permissions on the Phoenix Platform are incorrectly configured. **Developer is responsible to fix these issues.**
+* RequestError.ParseError: Unable to parse the response of the call.
+Server is behaving unexpectedly, this is unrecoverable.

+These errors will be wrapped within an NSError using as domain RequestError.domain.

 ## Analytics Module ##